White tiger: Genetics

 A white tiger's pale coloration is due to the lack of the red and yellow pheomelanin pigments that normally produce the orange coloration.
 This had long been attributed to a mutation in the gene for the tyrosinase (TYR) enzyme.
 A knockout mutation in this gene results in albinism, the ability to make neither pheomelanin (red and yellow pigments) nor eumelanin (black and brown pigments), while a less severe mutation in the same gene in other mammals results in selective loss of pheomelanin, the so-called Chinchilla trait.
 The white phenotype in tigers had been attributed to such a Chinchilla mutation in tyrosinase, and in the past white tigers were sometimes referred to as 'partial albinos'.
 While whole genome sequencing determined that such a TYR mutation is responsible for the white lion leucistic variant, a normal TYR gene was found in both white tigers and snow leopards.
-Instead in white tigers a naturally-occurring point mutation in the SLC45A2 transport protein gene was found to underlie its pigmentation.
-The resultant single amino acid substitution introduces an alanine residue that protrudes into the transport protein's central passageway, apparently blocking it, and by a mechanism yet to be determined this prevents pheomelanin expression in the fur.
+Instead, in white tigers, a naturally occurring point mutation in the SLC45A2 transport protein gene was found to underlie its pigmentation.
+The resultant single amino acid substitution introduces an alanine residue that protrudes into the transport protein's central passageway, apparently blocking it, and by a mechanism yet to be determined, this prevents pheomelanin expression in the fur.
 Mutations in the same gene are known to result in 'cream' coloration in horses, and play a role in the paler skin of humans of European descent.
-This is a recessive trait, meaning that it is only seen in individuals that are homozygous for this mutation, and that while the progeny of white tigers will all be white, white tigers can be also bred from colored Bengal tiger pairs in which each possesses a single copy of the unique mutation.
+This is a recessive trait, meaning that it is seen only in individuals that are homozygous for this mutation, and that while the progeny of white tigers will all be white, white tigers can be also bred from colored Bengal tiger pairs in which each possesses a single copy of the unique mutation.
 Inbreeding promotes recessive traits and has been used as a strategy to produce white tigers in captivity, but this has also resulted in a range of other genetic defects.

 The stripe color varies due to the influence and interaction of other genes.
 Another genetic characteristic makes the stripes of the tiger very pale; white tigers of this type are called snow-white or "pure white".
 White tigers, Siamese cats, and Himalayan rabbits have enzymes in their fur which react to temperature, causing them to grow darker in the cold.
-A white tiger named Mohini was whiter than her relatives in the Bristol Zoo, who showed more cream tones.
+In the Bristol Zoo, a white tiger named Mohini was whiter than her relatives, who showed more cream tones.
 This may have been because she spent less time outdoors in the winter.
 Kailash Sankhala observed that white tigers were always whiter in Rewa State, even when they were born in New Delhi and returned there.
 "In spite of living in a dusty courtyard, they were always snow white."
 A weakened immune system is directly linked to reduced pigmentation in white tigers.